 - No measurements.
 If you do not have the technology and tool sets to track and report the timed-service events by responsiveness and resolution for the various severity level classifications, then SLAs will fail.
 Without continuous feedback on performance, the loop is incomplete and the SLAs become documents and nothing more.

 - Unrealistic management expectations.
 Often management does not acknowledge the amount of time needed to implement service level management, and therefore they do not staff it adequately.
 This cannot be a part time job!
 It must be managed full time.

 - Unrealistic objectives and goals.
 Frequently, IT management and customers set unrealistic objectives and goals.
 This usually happens because there were inadequate measurements done prior to implementing the SLA.
 It is critical to baseline the current service performance prior to beginning to negotiate the SLAs with customers.

 - No alignment and buy in at all levels of management.
-It is important that all levels within the organization understand the value of implementing a service level management culture.
-Without this commitment throughout the organization, it will be difficult for the line staff to understand it, want to participate in it and for the Support Center staff to enforce it.
+It is important that all levels within the organisation understand the value of implementing a service level management culture.
+Without this commitment throughout the organisation, it will be difficult for the line staff to understand it, want to participate in it and for the Support Centre staff to enforce it.

 Creating a rough draft

 There are several components to an SLA.
 It is important that the language is familiar to your environment.
 Use a straw man to introduce the concept to your organisation.
 This will help the rest of the project team understand the complexity and importance.
 The following is an example of the categories that should be included in your SLA.
 However, remember that it must be clear, well written, and easy to read and not very long.

 - Purpose of the SLA